Kin The Know

 The good news is, there are definitely ways to limit or get rid of prenatal vitamin side effects that make you feel unwell.

-In this article, we'll explore the best strategies to make sure you can get the most out of your prenatal vitamins, and keep them down!
+In this article, we'll explore the best strategies to make sure you can get the most out of your prenatal vitamins, and keep them down.

 What are prenatal vitamins?

-Prenatal vitamins are specially-formulated supplements that help women (and their babies) stay healthy during pregnancy.
 There's a huge range of pills on the market, but most prenatal brands contain a combination of vitamins and minerals that have been researched and proven to have benefits during pregnancy.

 You might be wondering, but what if I eat all the right foods?
 While eating well is still important, according to peer-reviewed studies, our modern diets just aren't enough.

-Another study involving Canadian women also found that many of the participants had folate levels below the recommended amount.
 Basically, we can't rely on a healthy diet or food sources alone to get the right nutrients to the baby during pregnancy.

 Why are prenatal vitamins important?

-Aside from helping the baby grow and develop, prenatal vitamins have a number of other health benefits, such as:
+Aside from helping the baby grow and develop, prenatal vitamins have a number of other health benefits, such as [4]:

 • Decreased risk of low birth weight

-• Decreased risk of birth complications such as preeclampsia, unplanned caesarean deliveries, and premature birth
+• Decreased risk of certain birth complications

 • Increased healthy blood volume/red blood cell mass